-2.3 I can outline how the information meets requirements and is fit for purpose
+2.4 I can evaluate information to make sure it matches requirements and is fit for purpose

 Candidates should make it clear that they can say why the information found is suitable for their purpose.

 Evidence: Candidates' documented projects, explanations given by candidates to assessors.